All ATS centers are currently closed and will reopen January 2, 2015.

 Students have the opportunity to receive first-hand internship experience on the units of Detroit area hospitals, mental health care facilities and private or parish centered counseling centers.
-A student may also elect to take a unit of CPE (Clinical Pastoral Education) to fulfill most of his/her internship experience while completing this program.
+Students may also elect to take a unit of CPE (Clinical Pastoral Education) to fulfill most of their internship experience while completing this program.
 This wide range of opportunities and the mentoring and expertise of the faculty who serve in the program provide the students with a rich blend of transformational experience and instruction.
 Students earning the MA in Counseling degree must complete 52 semester hours with a minimum grade point average of 2.0 on a 4.0 grading scale.
 Students earning the MA in Counseling degree must complete a total of 52 semester hours.

 |Class Name||Credit Hours|